kfelds1/Final_Project/README.md

 - PostgreSQL and pgAdmin 4

 # Entity Relationship Diagram (EDR)
-In order to create the Database, the EDR was created (below):
+In order to create the Database, first an EDR was created (below):

 The EDR depicts the relationship among the original tables (TABLE 2, TABLE 3, and TABLE 4).
 For practical reasons, the TABLE 1 was separated into three (3) working tables because the original one contained more than 50 columns.